 If you’re selling your car privately though, then there can be a lot more pitfalls than scrapping it, and it can be a much more complicated and intensive process.
 Plus, the rewards can significantly vary, so it may also depend on whether you really think it’s worth the effort.

-However, if the faults are particularly serious or expensive (or the car is too old to sell) then the amounts you’ll get from scrap car dealers can sometimes be a welcome surprise – especially since we offer free collection here at Scrap Car Network!
+However, if the faults are particularly serious or expensive (or the car is too old to sell) then the amounts you’ll get from scrap car dealers can sometimes be a welcome surprise – especially since we can collect your car and offer free collection here at Scrap Car Network!

 In fact, we’ll happily take a whole range of car types off your hands, including:

 Whether you’re selling your car or scrapping it, some of these vehicles can be worth more than others, depending on their overall condition and the type and severity of the damage they’ve sustained.
 It’s not a hard and fast rule, but worth bearing in mind!
 You may also want to think about:

 If you’ve Googled the question ‘how much will I get for scrapping my car?’, there’s a good chance you’ll have come across articles and forum posts on motoring message-boards which recommend stripping your scrap car for parts before scrapping it.